jsbin/loop-protect/README.md

 ### Public methods

-- loopProtect.hit (callback)
+- `loopProtect.hit(number)`: fired when a potential infinite loop is found.
+Can be overwritten (see example below).
-- loopProtect.debug (method)
+- `loopProtect.alias(string)`: used if loopProtect is aliased to a different variable.
-- loopProtect.alias (string): used if loopProtect is aliased to a different variable
+- `loopProtect.debug(bool)`: used for development to trace steps of protection (not included .min file)

 ### Example implementation